noahfalk/opentelemetry-dotnet/example3/readme.md

 Gauge g = new Gauge(source, "temperature");
 Counter c = new Counter(source, "hats-sold");
 ````

-## Metric API to follow EventSource / EventListener design pattern

-- This design pattern has been well established with .NET runtime.  (i.e. EventCounter, ETW, TraceProvider, etc...)
-- This is a potential argument for using a factory pattern.
-Should we fold this into that question?

 ## Should we standardize that all dimension values are strings or do we need to allow a broader set of types?